mehwaffle10/Waffle_Balance/README.md

 - Lightened the sky above the top of the map a bit to improve visibility
 - Maps tend to have significantly shorter sky boxes
 - Maps have extra sectors at the top of the map in addition to the normal 3-block tall no build sector:
-    - No blobs are allowed to be built in the top 7 blocks
+    - No blobs are allowed to be built in the top 7 blocks except unsupported spikes
     - No solid blocks are allowed to be built in the top 6 blocks
     - This allows doors to always be blocked and shops to always be built on top of bases